marklogic-community/toolkit-for-excel/Addins/Excel/tests/README.txt

 Running the .bat, the .exe that starts the Excel application will run.
 When Excel starts, the javascript will run tests onload and write the results out to a file.
 The .exe also saves the document created as test.xlsx.

 After the test runs, test.xlsx and testresults.txt can be found in unitTestAddin\outputs.
+2 samples are provided here as an example.